wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

-   the answer to be handled by the same caching mechanism as other queries, with an explicit indicator of the applicable scope.
+   anyway to generate the response in lieu of no option.
+This allows the answer to be handled by the same caching mechanism as other queries, with an explicit indicator of the applicable scope.
    Subsequent Stub Resolver queries for /0 can then be answered from